vatpac-technology/sops/docs/enroute/Brisbane Centre/KEN.md

 - Tracking via a Procedural SID terminus; and
 - Assigned the lower of `F180` or the `RFL`

-All other aircraft going to TRT CTA will be **Heads-up** Coordinated by TL TCU.
+All other aircraft going to TBP CTA will be **Heads-up** Coordinated by TL TCU.

 ### MKA
 #### Airspace
 MKA is responsible for the airspace within the 'MK keyhole' `SFC` to `F150`.

+Refer to [Reclassifications](#mk-ctr) for operations when MKA is offline.

 #### Arrivals
 Voiceless for all aircraft: